tom-englert/L10N-Web-Demo/README.md

 While maintaining the translations in [ResXResourceManager](https://github.com/dotnet/ResXResourceManager), the typescript and json files will be automatically generated or updated.
 ## String Placeholders
-Replacing placeholders with values at runtime is also supported in a type-safe manner.
+Replacing placeholders with values at runtime is also supported with static type support.

 Consider a resource `"MAINPAGE_WELCOME"` with the value `"Welcome $(User)!"`: